schell/renderling.xyz/content/devlog/index.md

 Now, I have an intuition that the near and far planes are mirrors of each other.
 At least it seems that way geometrically.
-So I think we can simply take the `xyz` components the near plane, invert it, and then take the distance from the origin to the far plane to get a representable far plane:
+So I think we can simply take the `xyz` components of the near plane, invert it, and then take the distance from the origin to the far plane to get a representable far plane:

 ```rust